aseldawy/CS167/Labs/Lab7/CS167-Lab7.md

 * Run analytic queries on Parquet files.

 ## Prerequisites
-* Setup the development environment as explained in [Lab 6](../Lab6/CS167_Lab6.md).
+* Setup the development environment as explained in [Lab 6](../Lab6/CS167-Lab6.md).
 * Download the following sample file [Tweets_1m.json.zip](https://drive.google.com/file/d/12-Mmv6JPgeWqp_EDurmePBqeaK1URyFv/view?usp=sharing), and decompress it in your Lab 7 directory.

+## Note
+The instructions given in this lab are in Scala but you are allowed to use Java if you prefer.

 ## Lab Work

 ### I. Project Setup (10 minutes) (In home)
-Setup a new Scala project similar to [Lab 6](../Lab6/CS167_Lab6.md).
+Setup a new Scala project similar to [Lab 6](../Lab6/CS167-Lab6.md).
 Make sure to change the project name to Lab 7.

 Make sure your `pom.xml` file contains the following by replacing the `properties` and `dependencies` sections: